-From a seismological perspective, we find that there is significant annual periodicity in earthquakes along the central SAF and adjacent Coast Ranges that appears to reflect seasonal loading from hydrospheric and tidal loads.
-We explore the phase and amplitude information of periodic sources of stress including the pole tides, annual and semi-annual tides, and annual hydrological load cycles.
+We find that there is significant annual periodicity in earthquakes along the central SAF and adjacent Coast Ranges that appears to reflect seasonal loading from hydrospheric and tidal loads.
+We explore the phase and amplitude information of periodic sources of stress including the pole tides, annual and semiannual tides, and annual hydrological load cycles.
 The pole tides and the semi-annual and annual tides are estimated following Shen et al. [2005] and Agnew [1997], respectively, and both oscillate at the same phase for periods of interest in California, with the amplitude determined by the latitude.
-The wavelength of these tides is on the order of 20000 km, resulting in approximately the same tidal loading experienced at each study area.
-Modeled peak-to-trough shearstress amplitudes on the CSAF from the pole-tides and tides are of order 100 Pa and combine to produce sub-equal peaks of stress encouraging right-lateral slip in the spring and fall.
-Fault-normal pole-tide stress on the CSAF has an amplitude of > 700 Pa, with annual components of ~200 Pa and peak tension in the spring.
+Modeled peak-totrough shear-stress amplitudes on the CSAF from the pole-tides and tides are of order 100 Pa and combine to produce sub-equal peaks of stress encouraging right-lateral slip in the spring and fall.
+Faultnormal pole-tide stress on the CSAF has an amplitude of > 700 Pa, with annual components of ~200 Pa and peak tension in the spring.
 Fault-normal peak-to-trough stress amplitude from the tides is only 30 Pa.
 Normal-stress cycles from seasonal hydrological unloading have been estimated to be of order ~1000 Pa peak-to-trough, with greatest tensile stress in October during the drier months.
 This suggests that the fall peak in earthquake occurrence is due to the dominantly fault-normal stress cycles of hydrological surface loads, while the second peak in the spring may be related to stress cycles from the pole-tide and tidal contributions, which indicate a peak shear stress in March and September.
 The occurrence of two peaks in seismicity at times when the normal stress is favorable for fault unloading conditions would suggest the fault is encouraged to slip by shear stress change of order 100 Pa, considerably less than static or dynamic stress changes typically associated with earthquake triggering.
 The modulation of seismicity with a period of one-year supports our hypothesis of seasonal loading and warrants our continued efforts to model the seasonal deformation associated with these time varying loads.
-The statistical work researching the periodicities in California and the exploration of tidal stresses is published in the Journal of Geophysical Research: Solid Earth [Dutilleul et al., 2015].